duaraghav8/Ethlint/README.md

 ```

 #Usage
-In the root directory of your DApp, run the following once:
+In the root directory of your DApp, run the following:
 ```bash
 solium --init
 ```